FacuBozzi/shiftrx-healthcare/README.md

 - `src/server/actions/` – Server actions for applying, withdrawing, and hiring.
 - `prisma/` – Schema, migration history, and seed script.

-Enjoy exploring the staffing marketplace!
-Let me know if you’d like a Loom walkthrough or deployment instructions.
+Enjoy exploring the app!
+Let me know if you have any questions or run into an issue.